kokoko3k/koko-aio-slang/docs-ng.md

     Autocrop maximum amount:
         The higher, the more solid borders wil be cropped around the image.
+        0.3 means 30%

+    Number of mandatory lines to crop:
+        The minimum lines to always crop; this is useful because sometimes games have one or two "spurious" lines at the very edge of the screen that won't allow autocrop to work at all.
+        This can be used to ignore them.

     Samples per frame:
         Higher values makes the shader search more in a single frame for solid areas.